7 September, 2021

 Mahali by noon.com is a programme that provides digital business help and experience to Emirati companies, allowing them to build their enterprises online.

 Dubai Economy has also worked with MyFatoorah to allow e-payments for DED Trader licence transactions; talabat to display and sell food items on its platform; and ‘Akshaak’ to exhibit and sell DED Trader licence holders’ products online for free.

 Membership in the Dubai Chamber of Commerce for commercial activities, bank facilities; Customs Client Code for import and export via dubaitrade.ae; temporary employment services; participation in exhibitions, conferences, and training workshops; displaying products in consumer points of sale; and providing work space are all advantages of obtaining a DED Trader licence.

-In matters like business setup, people tend to get confused and get in chaos due to several rules and requirements.
+In matters like business setup in Dubai, people tend to get confused and get in chaos due to several rules and requirements.
 This is the time when people tend to look for an expert.
 A lot of chaos can be avoided if guidance is taken from the very beginning.
 Every venture may have unique requirements like location, customer convenience, logistical feasibility, and banking services.

-We at RadiantBiz strive to understand these unique precepts and provide expert and reliable consultation to our clients with updated laws and governing regulations, awareness of their rights, and cost-effective business solutions tailor-made to their business needs and budget.
+We at RadiantBiz strive to understand these unique precepts and provide expert and reliable Business setup Consultation to our clients with updated laws and governing regulations, awareness of their rights, and cost-effective business solutions tailor-made to their business needs and budget.